 - Roof mounted ASES: In addition to the structure setback from the underlying zoning district, the ASES, including the collector surface and mounting devices, shall not extend more than three fee beyond the exterior perimeter of the building on which the structure is mounted or built. - ii.
-Ground or pole mounted ASES: Ground or pole mounted SES may not extend into the required yard setbacks for the underlying zoning district at any point.

-e.
-Lot Coverage:
+Ground or pole mounted ASES: Ground or pole mounted SES may not extend into the required yard setbacks for the underlying zoning district at any point. - e.
+Lot Coverage: - i.

-- i.
 Ground-mount systems total collector area shall not exceed the building footprint of the principal structure - f.
 Grades: The ASES shall utilize existing grades and the area of the SES shall not be artificially elevated higher than the existing grades of the property. - g.
 Reflectors and Glare: Any owner or installer of an ASES shall reduce the amount of glare directed towards surrounding properties and residential homes.
 The use of reflectors or solar enhancer shall be limited.
 In cases where reflectors or solar enhancers are required to enhance solar production, the owner shall minimize reflected light from affecting adjacent or nearby properties.
 Measures to minimize reflected light include selective placement of the system, screening the solar collector, modifying the orientation of the system, reducing use of the reflector system, or other remedies that limit reflected light. - h.
-Good Repair: An owner shall construct, operate, repair, maintain and replace solar energy system facilities as needed to keep the solar energy system in good repair and operating condition in a manner that protects the public health, safety, and welfare of the community.

-7. Battery Energy Storage Systems (BESS)

-- a.
-Define? - b.
-Permitting Requirements: - BESS accessory to Small SES are subject to the requirements under section 4. above, as well as the standards listed in 6.a.
+Good Repair: An owner shall construct, operate, repair, maintain and replace solar energy system facilities as needed to keep the solar energy system in good repair and operating condition in a manner that protects the public health, safety, and welfare of the community. - 7.
+Battery Energy Storage Systems (BESS) - a.
+Applicability: The requirements of this section apply to all battery storage system with a rated nameplate capacity of equal to or greater than 1 megawatt. - b.
+Permitting Requirements: - i.
+BESS are subject to the requirements under section 4. above, as well as the standards listed in 6.a.
 In addition, BESS are required to obtain a Zoning and Land Use Permit prior to the start of construction. - ii.
-BESS associated with a Large SES are subject to the requirements of Section 5., above. - iii.
-All other BESS are subject to a Conditional Use Permit in the A-1 Exclusive Agricultural and A-2 Agricultural and Rural Business zoning districts, as well as a zoning and land use permit.

-c.
-General Requirements:
+BESS associated with a Large SES are subject to the requirements of Section 5., above. - All other BESS are subject to a Conditional Use Permit in the A-1 Exclusive Agricultural and A-2 Agricultural and Rural Business zoning districts, as well as a zoning and land use permit. - c.
+General Requirements: - i.
+Setbacks: - 1.
+1,500 feet from residential, business, municipal, school, or town structures property.